Hi everyone – today I’d like to talk about studying abroad. Specifically, I want to talk about expectations versus reality.

 So after scouring the many studying abroad posts on the internet, I have compiled a handful of the most common “expectations” and coupled them with a touch of reality.
-But if you know me, you’ll know I’m anything but a pessimist, so I’ve also included tips on how to make the most out of your study abroad experience.
+But you know me – I’m anything but a pessimist, so I’ve also included tips on how to make the most out of your study abroad experience.

 Expectation: You will make lifelong friends

 Reality: You will meet a lot of new people, be they housemates or classmates or coworkers or anyone else you stumble upon.
 Some of them you will really like – but you will not automatically be lifelong friends.